 The venue hosts both intimate weddings and larger-scale celebrations - for the latter, you can take over the entire venue on an exclusive use basis.

-If you’re looking to host a festival-themed wedding day then this could be the outdoor wedding venue you’ve been dreaming of.
-At Preston Court, not only can you say your vows outside, but you can hire their vintage fairground rides to keep your guests entertained, have an outdoor feast cooked over open fires and enjoy a pop-up cocktail bar.
-There's even a glamping site!
+If you’re looking to host a traditional and timeless wedding celebration then this could be the outdoor wedding venue you’ve been dreaming of.
+At The Darenth, not only can you say your vows outside in the romantic private garden overlooking a picturesque valley, but you can take advantage of the stunning traditional ballroom and secluded courtyard.

 7. Birtsmorton Court – Worcestershire